RainerRoss/WEBSRVUTL/README.md

 # WEBSRVUTL
-Webservice Utilities running on IBM i for providing superfast Web Services and running Webapplications based on AJAX-Requests
+Webservice Utilities running on IBM i for providing superfast Web Services and running Webapplications powered by IBM i based on AJAX-Requests

 ## Description